BT Mobile: Extra Speed 4G

 On 3 February 2016, BT announced a new add-on service called Extra Speed 4G for BT Mobile customers, allowing them to access even faster upload and download speeds than standard 4G, provided they are in an Extra Speed 4G area.
-The speeds can reach a maximum of up to 60Mbit/s and the service costs £4 a month and is a 30-day rolling contract, which means customers won't be tied in for 12 months.
+The speeds can reach a maximum of up to 60 Mbit/s and the service costs £4 a month and is a 30-day rolling contract, which means customers won't be tied in for 12 months.
 The speed will vary on a day-to-day basis and depends on various things such as coverage, distance from the mast, the number of people using the network and the type of 4G phone you have, as well as whether you're indoors or in a densely populated area.

-Wi-Fi Calling
+Wi-Fi calling

 BT introduced Wi-Fi Calling on 29 March 2018, which allows customers to use Wi-Fi to call and text in areas with poor or no signal, and will come out of their monthly minutes and texts allowance or at the normal network rate, with no extra charge.
 It works on any Apple handset from iPhone 5S onwards and certain Android handsets bought from BT Mobile.
 For existing customers, BT's 'My BT' and BT Mobile app offer the ability to check phone compatibility.
 The phone's software must be updated to take benefit of the service, minimum iOS 11.3 or later for Apple handsets.

-4G Calling
+4G calling

-BT introduced 4G Calling (VoLTE) on 29 March 2018, which allows customers to make calls over 4G and can continue to use 4G data as they talk.
+BT introduced 4G calling (VoLTE) on 29 March 2018, which allows customers to make calls over 4G and can continue to use 4G data as they talk.
 It works on any Apple handset from iPhone 6 onwards and certain Android handsets bought from BT Mobile.
 For existing customers, BT's 'My BT' and BT Mobile app offer the ability to check phone compatibility.
-The phone's software must be updated to take benefit of the service, minimum iOS 11.3 or later for Apple handsets.
+The phone's software must be updated to take benefit of the service, with a minimum of iOS 11.3 or later for Apple handsets.

 Voicemail

 BT Mobile automatically diverts all unanswered calls to voicemail.
 Customers will receive a text from BT when a voicemail is left.
-It uses the same voicemail code - 1571 as BT's fixed lines.
+It uses the same voicemail code (1571) as BT's fixed lines.

-Parental Controls
+Parental controls

 BT Mobile offers free parental controls to limit what a user can access via the internet such as blocking inappropriate content.

+Brand transition to EE

+In April 2022, BT Group announced plans to turn the EE brand which BT acquired in January 2016, into their main “flagship brand” for their consumer Business.
+As part of this plan, BT mobile stopped accepting new customers in October 2023, with BT mobile products gradually being withdrawn over this period.
+Existing customers must transfer to EE to start a new contract, but active customers outside of contract remain on the BT mobile brand at time of writing.
+The brand will remain operational for business customers.